Trial of China's Bo Xilai opens next week, says Beijing-backed paper

 China has thrown a veil of official secrecy over Bo's fate, with the latest brief announcement earlier this month simply confirming that he had been handed over to the courts.

-That has prompted a wave of rumors, mostly spread by overseas Chinese websites, about when and where the trial will be.
+That has prompted a wave of rumours, mostly spread by overseas Chinese websites, about when and where the trial will be.

 (Reporting by Ben Blanchard; Editing by Jeremy Laurence)